CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   For large jobs, use full nodes (multiples of 40 cores, on Puhti) see example below.

 For a more complete description, consult the
-[Gromacs performance checklist] on the Gromacs page.
+[mdrun performance checklist] on the Gromacs page.

 We recommend using the latest versions as they have most bugs fixed and tend to be faster.
 If you switch the major version, check that the